emmanueltamburini/spring-boot-paper-sheet/README.md

     - API Gateway: A server that acts as an API front-end, receiving API requests and routing them.
     - Circuit Breaker: A design pattern to prevent cascading failures in distributed systems.

-15. Spring Boot Actuator:
-    - Provides production-ready features to help monitor and manage your application.

-16. Spring Boot with databases:
+15. Spring Boot with databases:
     - Configuring and connecting to databases.
     - Managing database transactions.

-17. Messaging:
+16. Messaging:
     - Integrating messaging systems like JMS, RabbitMQ, or Kafka for asynchronous communication.

 ## Resume